 - Ranged (with trident)[JE only]:

-Aside from naturally spawning, if a Zombie’s head is submerged into the water for at least 30 seconds, then it will start converting into a Drowned.
+Aside from naturally spawning, if a Zombie’s head is submerged in the water for at least 30 seconds, it will convert into a Drown.
 The process includes him shaking and transforming into a Drowned.

-Needless to say, converted Zombies have a similar drop rate as a natural Drowned.
-Consequently, you can also transform a Husk into a Zombie then to a Drowned.
+Converted Zombies have a similar drop rate as natural Drowned.
+Consequently, you can also transform a Husk into a Zombie and then into a Drowned.
 All of them will have similar values to a naturally spawned variant.

 Should You Prevent Drowned From Spawning?

 The Drowneds spawning near the villagers is a constant source of threat for them.
-Any village located near a shore would have to face the fear of a zombie invasion daily.
-It would feel really bad if you wake up just to find the entire village being zombified.
+Any village near a shore would have to face the daily fear of a zombie invasion.
+It would feel really bad to wake up just to find the entire village zombified.

 This can be stopped by placing awkward barriers and prevention mechanisms to stop the influx of these Drowneds.
 However, cutting the root cause seems to be a much easier solution.

 Stopping Drowned from Spawning